01 - The Empty Trading Floor

 A New Category of Economic Actor

 The machine customer is not a chatbot.
 It is not a recommendation engine.
 It is not a price comparison tool that a human uses to make a decision.
 A machine customer is an autonomous agent that holds delegated authority to make purchasing decisions, execute transactions, manage subscriptions, and switch providers - all within parameters set by its human principal but without requiring human approval for each individual action.
+The machine customer is the entity that performs agentic shopping - discovering, evaluating, negotiating, and purchasing on behalf of absent humans.

 Consider the trajectory in financial services.
 Today, a customer logs into their banking app, reviews their savings rate, compares alternatives, and manually switches to a better product.
 Tomorrow, their financial agent monitors rates continuously, evaluates switching costs, assesses the reputational risk of the new provider, calculates the net benefit after tax implications, and executes the switch - notifying the customer after the fact.
 The customer's role shifts from operator to governor.
 They set the delegation scope, define the outcome specification, and calibrate the trust boundaries.
 The agent does the rest.